maureen-zhang/Pyrolitics/README.md

 2 months [due 4/21].

 ### Strategies:
-- Through cleaning and processing, we have obtained a panel datase.
 - We categorized key variables to better represent non-linear effects and support interpretable analysis.
 - We enhanced feature variability by multiplying time-invariant features with time-dependent variables.
 These interaction terms captured dynamic relationships more effectively, with several emerging as strong predictors in the regression model.
 - We merged diverse datasets—including vegetation indices, weather data, and electricity comsumption, and wildfire records to create a unified, model-ready panel data containing strategically engineered features ranging from year 1992 to year 2020.